 I had forgotten he wrote it until I looked back a bit on the conversations.
 Because now, he’s the man in my life.
 I found it so incredibly interesting that words, simple words ushered out the person who shouldn’t be in my life, and ushered in the one who should.
-How powerful are the art of words?
+How powerful is the art of words?

 I feel free.
 From a lot of things.

 Free from my past.
 Free from pain and hurt.
 Free from shame.
 Free from being weighted down with things.
 I think when I lost everything at one point in my life, I felt I had to grab on to anything I could get my hands on.
 I had amassed “things” out of fear of being without.
-But now, I really comprehend, less is oh, so much more.
+But now, I really comprehend, that less is oh, so much more.

-But, if there was any question…the damned toaster…oh hell yeah, of course something that awesome is coming with.
+But, if there was any question…the damned toaster…oh hell yeah, of course, something that awesome is coming with.
 But at least now I’m choosing much better what can be in my life, and what can’t.